Starting from kneading the clay, each piece was shaped on a wheel and made entirely by hand by an artisan at Nagatani-en.

 Your donabe develops its character as it ages

 As you use your donabe over and over, it develops character and that’s something to be welcomed.

 The very thin cracks could appear on the surface (glaze) of the donabe.
 It’s called “kannyu” in Japanese and the cracks run like veins.
 They are the naturally developed cracks on the glaze and won’t affect the function of the donabe.

 Once you start using the donabe, the bottom part starts to change its color and black spots (like burned spots) could appear.
 It’s also the part of developing the character and the donabe is safe to use.
 However, if the bottom part seems to get too black too quickly, the heat you use might be too high.
 In this case, we suggest that you use the donabe over lower heat level.

 All the donabe and Iga-yaki products made by Nagatani-en are hand-crafted with care, so every piece is unique and no two pieces are identical.
 There are slight variations within the color/ shade, shape/ curve, and patterns, among pieces, and that makes each piece so special.
+Especially for the high end collection items made on a wheel, there are unique "uneven" glaze tones, that brings the signature traditional Iga-yaki "wabi-sabi" look, which can only be achieved by skilled artisans.
 Also under different lighting and angle, the actual color shade and nuance may also appear slightly different from the photos in the product page.

 Material: Clay Producer: Nagatani-en Origin: Iga, Japan Included in the package: Donabe (bowl and lid) and English instruction sheet.